richardgourley/django-wagtail-stepbystep/README.md

 56. **Create a 'SurgeryIndexPage' class that inherits from Page**

-We create a 'page' and then alter the context variable to contain a list of our surgery models.
+We create a 'page' class and then return a context variable containing a list of our surgery models.

 In 'surgeries/models.py'